 - Returned value for a function.

 - Parameters:

 - Formal parameters: the declaration of parameters.

 - Actual parameters: the values of parameters for this activation.

 - Links: where variables can be found.

 - Control (or dynamic) link: a pointer to the activation record of the caller.

 - Access (or static) link: a pointer to places of non-local data,

 - Saved machine status.

 - Local variables.

-- Temporary variables..
+- Temporary variables.

 - Evaluation of expressions.

 - Evaluation of arguments.

+- Evaluation of array indexes.